Reading time 6 Minutes

 I find that accurate.
 Just too accurate.
 It so wonderfully describes the environment in which I live.
 A collection of curiosities.

-Carers who first started to take my things when they were empty, stealing from my friends, and now eating each other's food from my fridge.
-Carers whose hypochondriacal claims about all the health problems I supposedly have bounced off me so coldly that they called my GP to my home for an evening emergency.
-And tried to have a discussion with my doctor about how he was wrong.
-Nurses who called my doctor in again the very next day because the discussion wasn't over yet.
+Carers who first started taking my things when they were empty, then stole them from my friends and now eat each other's food from my fridge.
+Carers whose hypochondriacal claims about all the health problems I supposedly have bounced off me so coldly that they called my GP to my house for an evening emergency.
+And tried to argue with my doctor that he was wrong.
+Carers who called my doctor in again the very next day because the discussion wasn't over yet.
 Yes, it was, he was going home now because the family was waiting for dinner.
-Shame on others to the power of three, is all I can say.
-Nurses who think a sterile glove is sterile after you've used it to hold a telephone.
-Putting gloves that have fallen on the floor carelessly back in the box for the next time.
-And those who treat a freshly made PEG wound without gloves and at the same time complain about how unprofessionally the wound was treated in hospital.
-It was no wonder that I had caught a germ there, which then suddenly broke out after I had been at home for a long time.
-If only nurses would at least wash their hands after pissing...
+Shame to the power of three, is all I can say.
+Carers who think a sterile glove is sterile after you've held a phone in your hand.
+Carelessly putting gloves that have fallen on the floor back in the box for the next time.
+And those who treat a freshly placed PEG wound without any gloves at all and at the same time get upset about how unprofessional wound care would have been in hospital.
+It's no wonder I caught a germ that suddenly broke out after I'd been home for a long time.
+If carers would at least wash their hands after pissing...

 There are exceptions, of course.
 But it should not be the exception that you wash your hands after going to the toilet.
 For me, such behaviour would be reason enough for summary dismissal.
 Nurses who don't wash their hands after peeing, is that normal?
 Are you sure I'm the one with the wrong idea here?
 Yeah, that's what my nurse says, I'll get to that in a minute.
 Gotta build up some tension here.